-- 100. The Committee may either: - [a] Dismiss the complaint of misconduct, in which case the matter is closed and no record is retained on the student file. - [b] Decide that the complaint should not be subject to further action under the Code of Student Discipline and, where considered appropriate, take informal action by way of caution or otherwise.
+- [b] Decide that the complaint_allegation_should not be subject to further action under the Code of Student Discipline and, where considered appropriate, take informal action by way of caution or otherwise.
 In applicable cases, the outcome is reported to the Professional Capability Committee. - [c] Decide that the misconduct is proven and impose one or more penalties from those available.
-In applicable cases, the outcome is reported to the Professional Capability Committee. - 101.
+In applicable cases, the outcome is reported to the Professional Capability Committee. - 404-76.
 The student is notified of the outcome and decision, either in person by the committee, or within three working days of the date of the hearing.
 The decision will be formally put in writing within five working days.
 The letter will record the decision of the Committee, the reasons for the decision, any penalty that is applied and the student's right of appeal.